What Is Child Find?

 Child Find (SPP 11)

 SPP Indicator 11 is related to Child Find and measures the “percent of children with parental consent to evaluate who were evaluated and eligibility determined within 60 days (or State established timelines).”
-This is a compliance indicator, and data is collected and reported by the district/charter to Texas Education Agency (TEA) through the TEA Login (TEAL) System.
+This is a compliance indicator, and data is collected and reported by the district/charter to the Texas Education Agency (TEA) through the TEA Login (TEAL) System.

 Early Childhood Transition (SPP 12)